STAFF & BOARD

 Drug Free Communities Program Director

-I am a third generation Ketchikan resident, born and raised in this rainforest.
-Whether in the forest, on the ocean, or watching the rain fall under a blanket with a cup of tea and a good book, there is nowhere else I would rather live than on this wet, beautiful island.
-I am a mama to two beautiful, wild Alaskan children and an aunt to several more.
-In my spare time I enjoy playing with my kids, practicing yoga, meditating, snuggling my cat with a good book, or rooting around in my garden and greenhouse.
-I am a lover of nature, a believer of magic, and a mindfulness seeker.
+I am a third-generation Ketchikan resident, born and raised between the mountains and the sea.
+Whether I’m in the forest, on the ocean, or watching the rain fall from under a blanket with a cup of tea and a good book, there is nowhere else I would rather live than on this wet, beautiful island.
+I am a mama to two wonderful, wild Alaskan children and an aunt to several more.
+In my spare time, I enjoy playing with my kids, practicing yoga, meditating, snuggling my cat with a good book, and rooting around in my garden and greenhouse.
+I am a lover of nature, a believer in magic, and a seeker of mindfulness.

-I own Mother Spirit Wellness as a certified meditation guide and life coach focusing on wellness and spirituality with a passion for helping people tap into their healing and finding inner peace.
-I am excited to start this new venture with the Wellness Coalition to continue to play a role in enhancing wellness in the community I was raised in and to contribute to the health and stability of the community my children will be raised in.
+I own Mother Spirit Wellness, where I work as a yoga instructor, certified meditation guide, and life coach focusing on wellness and spirituality.
+I am passionate about helping people tap into their healing and find inner peace.
+I continue to find purpose and joy in my work in substance misuse prevention and deeply value my role in enhancing wellness in the community that raised me.
+I feel fortunate to contribute to the health and stability of the place where my children will grow up.

 Stephanie Brissette

-How lucky am I to be born and raised on this beautiful island in Alaska?
 Living in Ketchikan is unlike other communities; you are not just a number here-you are seen, heard, and supported.
 The outdoor lifestyle is food for the soul.
-I love to travel and see the world, but I always know home is with my husband, our two children, our cat, and lots of chickens.
+I love to travel and see the world, but I always know where home is.

-I am excited to join the Ketchikan Wellness Coalition team and play a role in its ever-growing community wellness efforts.
-I want my family and others to continue to flourish, grow, and make Ketchikan the place we choose to live.
+I am excited to be part of the Ketchikan Wellness Coalition team and play a role in its ever-growing community wellness efforts.
+I want my family and community to continue to flourish, grow, and make Ketchikan the place we choose to live.

 Drew Herby